A luxury you can easily add to your next

 You can walk on the membrane immediately after applying.

 6. Now it is time to start installing the heating cables.
-Be sure that your electrician has turned off the power to the dedicated circuit and the cables and sensors have been tested properly with a meter.
-If you looking for an electrician have a look into, Mr Sparky Electrical Services.
-For more specific information please review the Schluter installation manual.
-There are very specific guidelines that need to be followed for warranty coverage.
+Be sure that your electrician has turned off the power to the dedicated circuit and that the cables and sensors have been appropriately tested with a meter.
+I For more specific information, please review the Schluter installation manual.
+Particular guidelines need to be followed for warranty coverage.

 7. Cut a section of the Ditra membrane to allow the cold lead to conductor splice to sit flush under tile.

 In the photo below, there are two of them covered in tape.
-(I can’t tell you why there was an extra space cut out.
-I’m thinking it was moved so that we could easily go to the right first instead of the left.
+(I can’t tell you why an extra space was cut out.
+I think it was moved so that we could quickly go to the right first instead of the left.

 The long strip of duct tape was used to cover the sensor wire.
 We removed the tape once we applied mortar to the Ditra and installed the tile.
-It was just used to temporarily hold the wire in place.
+It was just used to hold the wire in place temporarily.

 8. Creating rows of cable, keep three inches from each cable and fixed elements like walls and vanities.